SAP/sap-btp-service-operator/README.md

  >   ```
   >   helm uninstall sap-btp-operator -n sap-btp-operator

-Once the operator has been successfully uninstalled, you'll see the following notification:  `release <release name> uninstalled`.

-**Note:** While the operator deletion process includes automatic deletion of associated service instances and bindings, we strongly recommend that you manually delete them first before you proceed to delete the operator.
-This way, you make sure all data stored with service instances or bindings is properly taken care of.

-#### Possible Issues
+#### Responses

+   - `release <release name> uninstalled` - The operator has been successfully uninstalled

+   - `Timed out waiting for condition`

+      - What happened?

-   - The deletion of instances and bindings takes more than 5 minutes (Error: `Timed out waiting for condition`)
+        The deletion of instances and bindings takes more than 5 minutes.

-     Solution:
+      - Why did this happen?

+        This can happen if there is a large number of instances and bindings or if the deletion process of a specific service takes time.

+      - What to do:

         Wait for the job to finish and re-trigger the uninstall process.
         To check the job status, run 'kubectl get jobs --namespace=<name space>' or log on to the cluster and check the job log.
+        Note that you may have to repeat this step several times untill the operator is successfully deleted.

+   - `job failed: BackoffLimitExceeded`

+     -  What happened?

-   - One of the service instances or bindings could not be deleted (Error: `job failed: BackoffLimitExceeded`)
+        One of the service instances or bindings could not be deleted

-     Solution:
+      - What to do:

         Debug that resource issue and fix it before re-triggering the job.

         To debug the deletion script, log on to the cluster and check the logs in the pre-delete job.
         Note that the pre-delete job is only visible for approximately one minute after the job execution is completed.

         If you don't have an access to the pre-delete job, use kubectl to view details about the failed resource and check its status.
         To debug resource, run 'kubectl describe <resource_type> <resource_name>' (check for the deletion timestamp to verify that the resource was being deleted)

 ## Contributions